Find out how to purge your bedroom and declutter it fast with these quick and simple tips that will have your room clean and organized in no time!

 Or you can try to sell them, but remember to do it right away so you don’t have that bag just cluttering up your room.

 Where to Put Things in your Bedroom

 Now it’s time to put everything back.
 You should have gotten rid of some of your clothes so your dressers should not be as full.

-Click here to find out how I made money using the KonMari Method.
+Find out how I make money using the KonMari Method!

 Also, consider buying storage units to use under your bed.
 This is a great option for storing out-of-season clothing.